Women wearing socks/stockings:

 How many deniers should the stockings be?

-It is forbidden to wear transparent stockings that allow the skin to be seen.
-Therefore, according to the stringent opinion above and the ruling of Admur that the legs must be covered, the stockings must be dense enough cover all the skin and opaque enough to block sight of the legs.
-In terms of deniers this would match a very high number, such as 70/80, and would not allow skin color stockings.
+It is forbidden to wear in the presence of men transparent stockings that allow the skin to be seen.
+Therefore, according to the stringent opinion above and the ruling of Admur that the legs must be covered, the stockings must be dense enough to cover all the skin, and opaque enough to block sight of the legs.
+In terms of deniers, this would match a very high number, such as 70/80, and would not allow skin color stockings.
 Practically, while some Chassidic communities follow this ruling, the majority of Jewry is accustomed to allow the wearing of even lesser dense stockings that are skin color.
 The reason for this is because even skin color stockings blur the sight of the actual skin, and this suffices in this regard.
 The accustomed Rabbinical directive is to wear no less than 40+ deniers.
-However, some are lenient to wear even up until 20 denier.
-Seemingly however, this is invalid according to the astringent opinion, and ruling of Admur.
+However, some are lenient to wear even 20 denier.
+Seemingly however, this is invalid according to the stringent opinion, and ruling of Admur.

-From what age are girls to begin being careful to wear socks?
+From what age are girls to begin careful to wear socks?

 Girls must begin to be careful to cover their legs starting from three years of age.
 One should not be oppressive about this and should speak in a pleasant way.